Praytic/discord-parry-bot/README.md

 ...or you can deploy to GCE (Google Compute Engine).
 For that you have to setup your own project and use `cloudbuild.yaml` for building the docker image from the root Dockerfile.

+## Features

+- `GET /channelHistory/{channelName}` returns the whole dialog (without emojis and links) from the unique channel in though all connected guilds.
+**IMPORTANT**: In order to retrieve this dialog, first you need to traverse all the messages with `tl;dr` command in the desired channel.
+After a short wait you can call this endpoint and paste the result into [tl;dr openai prompt](https://beta.openai.com/playground/p/default-tldr-summary?model=text-davinci-003) and get the result.